villagecomputing/superpipe/docs/workflow.md

 ### Optimize

-The last step in using Superpipe is trying out many permutations of step paramaters to optimize your pipeline along **cost, accuracy, and speed**.
+The last step in using Superpipe is trying out many permutations of step parameters to optimize your pipeline along **cost, accuracy, and speed**.

 For example, you may want to try: